tharinduRE/keycloak-custom-theme/README.md

 7. Follow the steps mentioned in the "Installation" section to apply and test your customized theme.

 To stop the Keycloak container, run `docker-compose down`.

-## Theme Contents

-The theme customization is located in the `themes/custom-theme` folder.
-This folder contains the following files and directories:

-- `login` - Customized login page templates and resources.
-- `account` - Customized account management page templates and resources.
-- `admin` - Customized admin console page templates and resources.
-- `email` - Customized email templates for various Keycloak notifications.
-- `static` - Additional static files (e.g., CSS, images) used by the theme.

 ## Customization Process